Inappropriate Touching in the Workplace

 Key Takeaways

-• Inappropriate touching can come in various forms, ranging from subtle to overtly sexual and such actions can be intentional or unintentional
+- Inappropriate or unwanted touching within the workplace can come in various forms, ranging from subtle to overtly sexual actions

 Have you ever had someone violate your personal space at work?
 Has anyone ever touched you without your consent?
 If so, you may have experienced inappropriate touching in the workplace.